 John Charles Carriere was born in Quebec, Canada in 1915 and joined the RAF on a short service commission in January 1939.
 He was posted to 219 Squadron when it was reformed at Catterick on 4th October 1939.

 Standing: Sgt.
 RV Cook, Sgt.
 GT Williams, Sgt.
 C Beveridge, P/O RV Baron, P/O RC Hall, Sgt.
 S Austin, Sgt.
 DC Bunch, Sgt.
 E Combes

 Seated: Sgt.
 HF Grubb, Sgt.
 EG Grubb, P/O WGM Lambie, F/O JC Carriere, F/O HG Goddard, F/Lt.
 JH Little, F/O JG Topham, P/O GM Head, P/O J Sinclair, Sgt.
 OA Dupee, Sgt.
 HK Crook.

 Centre on ground unknown.

-Carriere was on a searchlight co-operation flight in a Blenheim on 6th August 1940 when he collided with high tension cables and crashed into a river.
+Carriere was on a searchlight co-operation flight in Blenheim L8724 on 6th August 1940 when he collided with high tension cables and crashed into a river.
 The aircraft was written off but Carriere and his gunner, Sgt.
-C Beveridge, escaped with superficial injuries.
+C Beveridge, survived.

 In January 1944 Carriere transferred to the RCAF and he was released in Canada on 28th November 1945 as a Flight Lieutenant.